JavanPoirier/AudioMixer/README.md

 ## Streamdeck Audio Mixer

-A dynamic mixer for all your applications with process icons.
+A dynamic volume mixer that reflects the windows volume mixer with process icons.
 Control each independant process' volume as they open and close.
-No need to statically assign a button to a single applicaiton.
+No need to statically assign a button to a single application.
 The Stream Deck application placeholders will update accordingly.
 You can set static applications if you would like.

 ### Features
 	- Inline Controls